OpenSaMD/OpenSaMD/src/documents/drafts/risk-management-plan.md

 # Risk Management Plan

 The Risk Management Plan contains the relevant processes and activities which will be conducted for product-specific risk management.
-In this case, it mainly references other documents because most risk management activities are part of the integrated software development process (SOP Integrated Software Development).
-Also, the risk policy and acceptability are defined in the Risk Acceptance Table, and the actual risks are in the Risk Table.
+In this case, it mainly references other documents because most risk management activities are part of [](../released/sop-integrated-software-development).
+Also, the risk policy and acceptability are defined in [](../drafts/risk-acceptance-matrix), and the actual risks are in [](../drafts/risk-table-fmea/index).

 ## Mapping of Standard Requirements to Document Sections